What is ALCL?

-On January 26, 2011 the FDA released an advisory notice regarding the association of Anaplastic Large Cell Lymphoma (ALCL) in women with breast implants.
-While ALCL is technically a type of lymphoma it appears to have a very benign course and the condition has been completely resolved by simply removing the breast implant and capsule.
-It is not a breast cancer.
-In the past 25 years only 34 cases have been reported in the world among an estimated 10 million+ implanted devices.
+On January 26, 2011, the FDA released an advisory notice regarding the association of Anaplastic Large Cell Lymphoma (ALCL) in women with breast implants.
+While ALCL is technically a type of lymphoma, it appears to have a very benign course, and the condition has been completely resolved by simply removing the breast implant and capsule.
+It is not breast cancer.
+In the past 25 years, only 34 cases have been reported worldwide among an estimated 10 million+ implanted devices.

-The American society of plastic surgeons and the American society of Aesthetic plastic surgery are working with the FDA in order to follow and better understand this rare condition.
+The American Society of Plastic Surgeons and the American Society of Aesthetic Plastic Surgery is working with the FDA to follow and better understand this rare condition.

-Because the condition is so rare, it is likely that most plastic surgeons will never see a case of it.
+Because the condition is so rare, most plastic surgeons will never see a case of it.
 There may be more of a risk of being struck by lightning.
 I always discuss all the risks and benefits of surgery with my patients.
 This new information will now be included, but it is perhaps the lowest risk of all.
-For more information the FDA link is: http://www.fda.gov/MedicalDevices/Safety/AlertsandNotices/ucm240000.htm
+For more information, the FDA link is: http://www.fda.gov/MedicalDevices/Safety/AlertsandNotices/ucm240000.htm

-For those that have questions or concerns always feel free to contact my office to schedule a time to speak with me.
-We can talk over the phone or meet in person at one of my offices in Rockville, Maryland; Annapolis, Maryland; or McLean, Baltimore Maryland.
+For those with questions or concerns, always feel free to contact my office to schedule a time to speak with me.
+We can talk over the phone or meet in person at one of my offices.